TrueRetro/TrueRetro.github.io/README.md

-# True Retro - TrueRetro.github.io
+# True Retro
-The hub of
+TrueRetro.github.io
 =
+The home of
++ TrueRetroOS
++ The Mod Pool
++ The NintenProject
+and more